jcawley5/kyma-local-dev/readme.md

 # About

 This repo provides an example showing how to setup a local development environment for building [Kyma](https://kyma-project.io/)] serverless functions, based on [Kubeless](https://kubeless.io/).
-Deployments are then automated using a git action which generates a deployment.yaml and deploys it to the Kyma cluster.
+Deployments are then automated using a git action which generates a deployment.yaml per fuction and deploys them to the Kyma cluster.

 ## Local Development - Kubeless